List of Kentucky supplemental roads and rural secondary highways (400–499): KY 412

+History

+KY 412 was formed ca. 1970.

+The original KY 412 ran from US 421 north of Harlan northeast to what is now KY 2010; this became part of KY 1679 by 1969.

 KY 413

 Kentucky Route 413 is a 5.022 mi supplemental road in central Harlan County.
 The highway begins at KY 840 in the city of Loyall.
 KY 840 heads south along Wilkerson Street and east on an unnamed road; KY 413 heads north along Wilkerson Street.
 As the highway approaches CSX's CV Subdivision, the route turns east onto County Pike and parallels the railroad east out of the city.
 KY 413 approaches and then runs between the Cumberland River to the south and the railroad to the north.
 At Baxter, the highway meets the southern end of KY 3460 (Sukey Hill Road) and has a grade crossing of the CV Subdivision at the railroad's junction with its Poor Fork Branch, which the route continues along.
 KY 413 meets the western end of KY 72 just north of the confluence of the Poor Fork with the Cumberland River.
 The highway passes under US 119 just west of its southern junction with US 421 and parallels the Poor Fork and the eponymous rail line northeast.
 KY 413 intersects US 421 (Pine Mountain Road) just west of the U.S. Highway's northern junction with US 119, which runs along the opposite side of Poor Fork.
 The highway crosses the Tom Jones Branch of Poor Fork at Gatun and has a grade crossing with the railroad before reaching its eastern terminus at an oblique intersection with KY 522 east of Rosspoint.